Business Startup CostsUpdated March 2026

 LowNational avg: $105,000High

 Bloomington sits within one of America's more affordable housing markets, where homeownership is within reach for most working families.
 Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.
 Meanwhile, craft beer, farmers markets, and an increasingly diverse food scene that doesn't require a second mortgage to enjoy.
-For start a bakery specifically, the local market reflects a more relaxed labor market where service providers compete on price as much as reputation.
+For start a bakery specifically, the local market reflects a more relaxed labor market where businesses compete on price as much as reputation.

 What Matters Most